This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 1. Marshall University

 Marshall University’s Pitt School of Journalism and Mass Communications offers a Master’s in New Media Studies that is ACEJMC Accrediting Council on Education in Journalism & Mass Communications) accredited for the past four decades.
-Marshall University’s online Masters in Journalism requires candidates to finish a minimum of 30 graduate credits.
+Marshall University’s online Masters requires candidates to finish a minimum of 30 graduate credits.
 The core curriculum for this Masters in Journalism online degree program includes law and ethics, depth reporting, and design thinking, among others.
 This online journalism masters degree offers electives in photojournalism, web design, and organized storytelling, to name a few.

 Highlight: The school’s name honors the 4th US Chief Justice, John Marshall.